hawraayoob/BaytDesign/README.md

 ## 🚀 Getting Started

 ### For Users
-1. Download the app from App Store or Google Play
+1. open the app from google
 2. Create your profile and specify your design preferences
 3. Browse local vendors by category or search for specific items
 4. Save favorites and create project lists